Using the Display Controller

 Table/Graph – Use this control to toggle between showing a table, horizontal graph, vertical graph or donut chart.
 The graph type will vary by the types of variables in the analysis.

 Count/Percentage, Percent Direction, and Significance testing – Use this control to toggle between counts and percentages.
 If viewing percentages in a bivariate table or graph, click the arrow control to toggle between percentages summing by column (down), by row (right), or across the whole table.
 When viewing a table, click the * (asterisk icon) to enable significance testing – this will add shading to the graph indicating if a value is significantly above or below the mean value for that row or column (depending on how the percentages are being summed).
+When viewing a graph, that * button will turn on confidence intervals.

 Decimal Places – If viewing an analysis that uses decimal points either for percentages or for numeric means, use this control to determine how many digits are shown after the decimal point.